Skip to main content

 View a detailed list of the jobs and projects funded for organisations with a grant agreement in place so far.

-Grant Round 3 is open from 11 February 2026 until 3pm (AEST) 7 April 2026.
+Grant Round 3 closed on 7 April 2026.

-April-July – assessments undertaken.
+April - July – assessments will be undertaken.

-July onwards – outcomes announced.
+July onwards – outcomes will be announced.

-The previous Grant Round opening and closing dates for 2024-25 were:
+Previous Grant Round opening and closing dates:

 Round 1: 11 December 2024 until 2pm (AEDT) 3 February 2025.